Understanding Customs Classification in International Trade

 Responsibility for Customs Classification

-The importer and exporter are usually legally responsible for providing accurate information to Customs, including the correct classification of the goods.
+The importer and exporter are legally responsible for providing accurate information to Customs, including the correct classification of the goods.
+Incorrect classification can lead to significant financial penalties, operational delays, and even legal issues.

-Declaring a wrong commodity code to Customs authorities means declaring a wrong description of the goods and therefore describing a wrong product.
-Incorrect classification is not a typo or an administration mistake.
-It is making an incorrect declaration.
+Point of attention: Declaring a wrong commodity code to Customs authorities means declaring a wrong product.
+It is not simply an administrative error.

 The consequence of an incorrect classification on the business can be:

-- Financial: The business will have to pay any arrears of underpaid import duties, possibly plus interest.
-Countries’ customs codes often allow customs to review transactions going back a number of years.
-The amount due can quickly become significant.
+- Financial: The business will have to pay any arrears of underpaid import duties.
+Sometime with interest and penalty.
+Countries’ customs codes often allow customs authorities to review transactions going back a number of years.
+The amount due can quickly snowball and become significant.

 - Legal: Result in a Customs audit, penalties, disputes with the authorities, legal proceedings.